tensorlakeai/indexify/server-next/README.md

 ## Stateful Compute Engine for building Agentic Applications and Data-Intensive Workflows

-Indexify offers a low-cost abstraction for building workflows that models Agentic state machines and Data pipelines.
-The workflows are deployed as live API endpoints.
+Indexify offers a low-cost abstraction for building data-intensive workflows with Agentic state machines.
+The workflows are deployed as live API endpoints for easy integration with existing systems.
 Application and Business logic are expressed as ***Functions*** while Dataflow across them are defined as ***Graphs***.

 ### Key Features